hexagontk/hexagon/port_http_server/README.md

 #### Cookies

-The ctx.cookieStore() functions provide a convenient way for sharing information between handlers, request, or even servers:
+The request and response cookie functions provide a convenient way for sharing information between handlers, request, or even servers.

-The cookieStore works like this:

-1. The first handler that matches the incoming request will populate the cookie-store-map with the data currently stored in the cookie (if any).
-2. This map can now be used as a state between handlers on the same request-cycle, pretty much in the same way as ctx.attribute()
-3. At the end of the request-cycle, the cookie-store-map is serialized, base64-encoded and written to the response as a cookie.
-This allows you to share the map between requests and servers (in case you are running multiple servers behind a load-balancer)
+You can read client sent cookies from the request's read only map.
+To change cookies or add new ones you have to use `response.addCookie()` and `response.removeCookie()` methods.

+Check the following sample code for details:

 @sample port_http_server/src/test/kotlin/com/hexagonkt/http/server/PortHttpServerSamplesTest.kt:callbackCookie